physiozoo/mhrv/README.md

    cloning,  run `git submodule update --init` to also clone the dependency into your local repo.

-2. From MATLAB, run the `bootstrap.m` script.
-This script will:
+2. From MATLAB, run the `rhrv_init` function.
+This function will:

     * Check for the presence of the WFDB tools in your system `PATH`.
 If WFDB tools are not detected, it will attempt to automatically download them for